March 2026 Clock Change: Best Baby & Toddler Sleep Tips

 Three Simple Ways to Handle the Clock Change

-There is no wrong or right way to approach this change, it often depends on your lifestyle and you little one’s temperament.
+There is no wrong or right way to approach this change, it often depends on your lifestyle and your little one’s temperament.
 So, it’s ok to choose the option that feels easiest for your family.

 Option 1: Do Nothing